Close-up of a podcast microphone on a desk in front of a woman in a pink blazer, speaking during a podcast recording.

 (A = Attraction)

-This is where we transition from planning to putting your podcast to work by optimizing the content you’re already creating so it can actually be found and grow your visibility without extra effort.
+This is where we move from planning to putting your podcast to work by optimizing the content you’re already creating so it can actually be found and grow your visibility without extra effort.

-Most podcasters focus solely on publishing and then hope that people will find the show.
-They have this mindset of “If I build it, they will come.”
+Most podcasters publish and hope people find their show.
+That “if I build it, they’ll come” mindset.
 But if your episodes aren’t searchable or discoverable, you’re leaving a ton of opportunity on the table.

 Let’s fix that.